jophy/fasttld/README.md

 ### Test conditions

 Initialize the module class once, then call its extract function one million times.
+Measure the time taken.

 ### Test environment